sourcegrade/jagr/README.md

 This project's compiled, source and javadoc jars are hosted on [sonatype](https://s01.oss.sonatype.org).
 Releases are available from `mavenCentral()` and snapshots from the maven repository in the following code block.

-To depend on JagrKt in your project, use the following lines in your gradle build script:
+To depend on Jagr in your project, use the following lines in your gradle build script:

 **build.gradle (Groovy):**
 ```groovy